SajithAzhakanthara/SajithAzhakanthara/README.md

 ## About me

-I'm a Frontend developer living in India.
-I discovered my passion for coding after seeing my friend do it.
-I fell in love with using my creativity to build things for the web.
-Through persistence, self-discipline, and commitment, I achieved my goal of becoming a fullstack developer.
+I'm a Frontend developer living in India.Through persistence, self-discipline, and commitment, I achieved my goal of becoming a fullstack developer.
 What kept me on this journey is that I always find learning new things exciting and facing unfamiliar challenges.
 In addition to coding, I enjoy building side projects because it allows me to explore my creativity and accomplish exciting things.

 ## Skillset